Overview

 OCHA maintains the agreed datasets and coordinates their distribution and updating in emergencies.
 If OCHA is unable to provide this service in a specific country, Humanitarian Country Teams (HCTs) or other inter-agency coordination structures may identify another agency to undertake this role.

-According to OCHA, each dataset has a designated ‘sponsor' who is responsible for identifying and liaising with ‘sources' or owners to analyze, collate, clean and reach agreement on a specific operational dataset.
+According to OCHA, each dataset has a designated ‘contributor' who is responsible for identifying and liaising with ‘sources' or owners to analyze, collate, clean and reach agreement on a specific operational dataset.
 Sponsors are identified early in an emergency and then assume responsibilities in relation to their thematic dataset.
 OCHA maintains lists of dataset sponsors, in each country and globally, and coordinates relations between them.

 Each dataset has one or more designated source or owner.
-These may be national authorities or agencies, a cluster, NGO, UN agency etc. The designated owner of a dataset is responsible for developing and maintaining a dataset and associated metadata.
+These may be national authorities or agencies, a cluster, NGO, UN agency etc. The designated contributor of a dataset is responsible for developing and maintaining a dataset and associated metadata.

 UNHCR’s role and accountabilities

 UNHCR is the ‘source' and ‘sponsor' of several standard datasets which it maintains, updates and disseminates: on refugee locations, population statistics, border crossing points, and the presence and status of UNHCR offices, for example.
 Other datasets may be added at country level.
+UNHCR’s location data is available here: UNHCR Operational Data Portal, Refugee Situations.

 Considerations for UNHCR’s engagement at country level

-Information Management Officers should: share the Excel database of Pcodes, CODs and FODs with all operational partners to ensure that they use the same units of assessment for data analysis; liaise with them on data quality issues and data standards; participate in or organize inter-agency data groups at field level; advise partners on methodological issues (where needed); and encourage prompt reporting of data, according to agreed standards.
+Information Management Officers should: share the Excel database of Pcodes, CODs with all operational partners to ensure that they use the same units of assessment for data analysis; liaise with them on data quality issues and data standards; participate in or organize inter-agency data groups at field level; advise partners on methodological issues (where needed); and encourage prompt reporting of data, according to agreed standards.

 Distribute information products, CODs and baseline data that are to be used by all partners.